Aryna Sabalenka: Juniors

-Professional career

-2012–2016: Top 200, Fed Cup debut
+2012–2016: Professional & Fed Cup debut

 Sabalenka began playing on the ITF Women's Circuit in 2012, even before she competed on the ITF Junior Circuit.
 Her first five tournaments were in her hometown of Minsk and spread out over two years, but she did not win a main draw match in any of them.
 She won her first professional match at the very end of 2014 in Istanbul.
 The following season in October, she won her first two titles in back-to-back weeks in Antalya, both at the $10k level.
 Sabalenka also won a $25k title the last week of the year.
-This title put her into the top 300 of the WTA rankings for the first time at the start of 2016.
+This title put her into the top 300 WTA rankings for the first time at the start of 2016.
 That year, she made her Fed Cup debut in April, losing her only match.
 She also won her two biggest titles to date at the $50k level.
 The first in Tianjin put her into the top 200 in May and the second in Toyota in November helped her finish the year ranked at No. 137 in the world.

-2017: Fed Cup heroics, WTA 125 title, top 100
+2017: WTA 125 title, top 100

-Despite some early season success in Fed Cup, Sabalenka had a quiet start to the year otherwise.
+Despite some early season success in the Fed Cup, Sabalenka had a quiet start to the year.
 She played in her first WTA Tour main draw in February as a qualifier at the Dubai Open; however, she did not win her first WTA Tour match until Wimbledon in July.
 In her Grand Slam debut, she again reached the main draw through qualifying and defeated Irina Khromacheva in the opening round.
-Sabalenka followed up this achievement with another win over No. 34, Lauren Davis, at the Washington Open, the 2016 runner-up and the highest-ranked player she had defeated at the time.
+Sabalenka followed up this achievement with another win at the Washington Open over No. 34 Lauren Davis, the 2016 runner-up and the highest-ranked player she had defeated at the time.

 After losing in qualifying at the US Open, Sabalenka reached her first ever WTA semifinal at the Tashkent Open, defeating third seed and world No. 53, Tatjana Maria, along the way.
 A few weeks later, she entered the Tianjin Open as the 119th-ranked player in the world, but managed to reach her first WTA tournament final.
 There, she faced her childhood idol Maria Sharapova, but ultimately lost in two tight sets.
 With this performance, she rose to No. 76 in the rankings, entering the top 100 for the first time.
 After losing a tight Fed Cup final to the United States, Sabalenka finished the season by winning the biggest title of her career at the time at the Mumbai Open, a WTA 125 event.
-The title cemented her at No. 73 at the end of the year.
+The title cemented her at No. 78 at the end of the year.